Shubham0315/docker-CLI/InterviewQue.md

 - In below SS, we only need alpine to run.
 So in stage 1 to build image we can use golang image and RUN it to build our app's binary.
 This binary is taken to stage 2 as input and run the app using CMD.
 - This will eventually reduce image size.
+- AS Builder is used to copy artifacts to next stage (used for reference in next stage)

 ![image](https://github.com/user-attachments/assets/c43ed791-e265-40f3-a526-0e050868ae41)